Skip to main content

 Pro Tips for Better Line and Text Visualization

-After working with Pine Script lines and text for a while, here are some techniques that have made my indicators much more professional-looking:
+After working with Pine Script lines for a while, a few techniques made the biggest difference.

 //@version=5